The next-generation acquisition system.

 The mouse drive is well tested and is available now, together with tools required for assembly, and with most of the nonstandard consumables.

 The rat implant has been tested in the Wilson lab at MIT, but is not currently available in assembled form.
 Get in touch if you are interested in this drive and headstage and we can figure out a timeline for making it available.

 (2) UCLA miniscope (expected by the end of 2019):

 The PCIe system is compatible with a upcoming version of the v4 UCLA miniscope.
-The feature set of the microscope remains the same as before (link) but now includes all the features of the mouse ephys headstage (commutator support, 3D tracking, LED driver etc.)
+The feature set of the microscope will remain the same as before but now includes all the features of the mouse ephys headstage (commutator support, 3D tracking, LED driver etc.)